Evaluating Taoism and Zen

 Strength of both Taoism and Zen — Taoism features a fairly standard set of Ten Moral Precepts.
 And Zen carries through a set of very similar moral tenets from Buddhism.

-Strength of Taoism – Although it has morality, Taoism admits that the Tao “doesn’t take sides; it gives birth to both good and evil” (#5), as does the Process of Continuing Creation.
+Strength of Taoism – Although it has a moral code, Taoism admits that the Tao “doesn’t take sides; it gives birth to both good and evil” (Chapter #5), as does the Process of Continuing Creation.

 Weapons are the tools of violence…